MittinpreetCognite/ice-cream-dataops/README.md

 # Cognite Bootcamp: Ice Cream DataOps

-Welcome!
-This repository is your hands-on guide to using Cognite Data Fusion (CDF) tools end-to-end.
-You’ll learn how to onboard data, contextualize assets with timeseries, calculate OEE, orchestrate workflows, and use industrial analytics tools—all with real examples from the Ice Cream API.
+Greetings!
+This repository serves as your practical, end-to-end guide to working with Cognite Data Fusion (CDF) tools.
+You’ll explore how to onboard data, contextualize assets with time series, calculate OEE, orchestrate workflows, and leverage industrial analytics tools—using real-world examples from the Ice Cream API.

 ---